initOS/dob/docs/debugger/vscode.md

             "preLaunchTask": "dob start",
             // Stop the container if the debugging ends "postDebugTask": "dob stop",
-            //maps the files on the server to the right files on local machine "pathMappings": [
+            // Maps the files on the server to the right files on local machine "pathMappings": [
                 {
                 "localRoot": "${workspaceFolder}",